Suu Kyi receives Nobel Peace Prize 21 years late

 "If they had been able to do that, and to satisfy all parties involved that justice was done ...
 I do not think these disturbances would have grown to such proportions."

-Tensions stem from an entrenched, long-standing distrust of around 800,000 Muslim Rohingyas, who are recognised by neither Myanmar nor neighbouring Bangladesh, and are largely considered illegal immigrants.
+Tensions stem from an entrenched, long-standing distrust of around 800,000 Muslim Rohingyas, who are recognized by neither Myanmar nor neighboring Bangladesh, and are largely considered illegal immigrants.

 Suu Kyi is also due to visit Ireland, Britain and France.